keelco-io/.github/profile/README.md

-## Steady the Course, Accelerate your Success.
+# Steady the Course, Accelerate your Success

 Welcome to Keel Consulting, your partner in Software Delivery and Operational Excellence.